How To Create To Do Lists In WordPress

 Show Admin Bar Menu

-If enabled (‘Yes’), the ‘To-Do List’ menu will display in your WP Admin bar …
+Enabling this option lets you display the ‘To-Do List’ menu in your WordPress Admin bar …

 Use WYSIWYG Editor